Hashy AI

 1. Expenses

-• Operational expenses: Costs required to generate revenue, such as supplies, rent, salaries, insurance, and advertising expenses.
+• Operational expenses: These are routine costs directly connected to running the business, such as rent, salaries, supplies, insurance, and advertising.
+For example, if a Quezon City trading business pays โ‚ฑ25,000 in rent, โ‚ฑ40,000 in salaries, and โ‚ฑ8,000 in advertising for the month, each amount is recorded in a separate nominal expense account.
 Some of these may also qualify as deductible items when you file with the BIR.
 Which business expenses qualify as tax deductions in the Philippines

 2. Revenue